My butternut squash pasta takes beautiful chunks of squash and roasts them in wine with rosemary, bacon and

 One simple and cheap ingredient striding across the globe!

-The sauce for this recipe is quite thin and not clingy so long thin pasta like Tagliatelle, Fettuccine or Spaghetti.
+The sauce for this recipe is quite thin and not clingy so long thin pasta like Tagliatelle, Fettuccine or Spaghetti is out.

 In fact, this butternut squash mix would make a great base for the stuffing in this stuffed pasta shell recipe.